-One downside of living in Chicago is that it can take a long time to commute to work.
-In Chicago, the average commute to work is 35.51 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Chicago’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Chicago, however, the average commute to work is quite long.
+On average, people spend 35.51 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Chicago is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Chicago really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Chicago citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Chicago ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Chicago a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The citizens of Chicago are very well educated compared to the average community in the nation: 39.48% of adults in Chicago have a bachelor's degree or even advanced degree.
+The population of Chicago is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.48% of adults in Chicago have a bachelor's degree or even advanced degree.